The Top Ten MITRE ATT&CK Techniques

 Picus 10 Critical MITRE ATT&CK Techniques

-Click on a technique to explore how to simulate the technique (red team exercise), how to detect and mitigate the technique (blue team exercise), and which threat actors and malware use these techniques on which target
+The most prevalent ATT&CK techniques identified in 2024 are ranked by the percentage of malware samples exhibiting each behavior.
+Click on a technique to explore its details: how to simulate it (red team exercise), how to detect and mitigate it (blue team exercise), and which threat actors and malware leverage it against specific targets.

 #1